datadrivers/terraform-provider-nexus/docs/resources/repository_yum_hosted.md

 subcategory: "Repository"
 sidebar_current: "docs-nexus-resource-repository_yum_hosted"
 description: |-
-  Use this resource to create a Nexus Repository.
+  Use this resource to create a hosted yum repository.
 ---

 # nexus_repository_yum_hosted

-Use this resource to create a Nexus Repository.
+Use this resource to create a hosted yum repository.

 ## Example Usage